HumanCellAtlas/dcp-community/charters/DataStore/charter.md

 ## Description
-The Data Store is a scientific data sharing/publishing/distribution framework, providing file/bundle management on multiple clouds at PB scale, with strong public APIs.
-It provides a simple API for storage, retrieval, and subscription to events that functions transparently across multiple cloud systems such as AWS and GCP.
+The Data Store is a scientific data sharing/publishing/distribution framework, providing file/bundle management on multiple clouds at petabyte-scale.
+It defines public APIs for storage, retrieval, and subscription to events that functions transparently across multiple cloud systems such as AWS and GCP.

 ## Objective
 The objective of the Data Store group is to deliver substantively complete functionality on all of the in-scope items listed in this charter.